$3.00 per year per member

 In the past, we've posted volunteer events, outdoor events, movies, concerts, plays and author readings.
 We've had hikes and bike rides, done garden walks, played air hockey at arcades, etc. -- often (but not always) with a veggie meal before or after for those interested.
 Many of us support animal rights, environmental and human rights issues.
 If you have other ideas, just ask Mathew or Susan to help us plan events!

-Note that our calendar has two types of postings: the tan-colored notes, which are not events and thus have no host, and the green-and-white events, that have a host and expect you to show up.
+Note that our calendar has two types of postings: the tan-colored notes, which are not events and thus have no host, and the blue-and-white events, that have a host and expect you to show up.
 More on this below, in what serves as our bylaws:

 Q: What is our main purpose?